ban-m/readuntillogfiles/README.md

   There is a plenty of room to improve the performance of our algorithm implimentation.

-  For example, we can ``` grep Chunked ``` for .log file to see that the chunking was carried for 6000 long queries.
+  For example, we can `grep Chunked` for .log file to see that the chunking was carried for 6000 long queries.
-  This suggests that the classification applied for the raw signal as long as 6000, which is a kind of 'over-kill' for current DTW scoring system using first 250 events(~ 2000 signals).
+  This suggests that the classification applied for the raw signal as long as 6000, which is too long for current DTW scoring system, which use first 250 events(~ 2000 signals).

-  In addition, we can ``` grep "Interval" | grep -v "[^d]0 query in queue" to see that the classifier was not so good at catching up the throuput of a sequencer during first a few hours.
+  In addition, we can `grep "Interval" | grep -v "[^d]0 query in queue` to see that the classifier was not so good at catching up the throuput of a sequencer during first a few hours.
   Even though this phenomenon disappear in a few hours and this consisits a small fraction of entire procedure(48 hours), we may fix this problem by using a hash function for DTW.

 ## Parameter tuning and others

-+ For those interested in parameter tuning of hill function, see:https://bitbucket.org/ban-m/hill_function_fitting
++ For those interested in parameter tuning of hill function, see [this repository](https://github.com/ban-m/hill_function_fitting)
-+ For those interested in score in Table 1., see:https://bitbucket.org/ban-m/score_calculate
++ For those interested in score in Table 1., see [this repository](https://github.com/ban-m/score_calculate)
-+ For those interested in speed checking in Table 1., see:https://bitbucket.org/ban-m/long_reference_speedcheck
++ For those interested in speed checking in Table 1., see [this repository](https://github.com/ban-m/long_reference_speedcheck)